 This will begin helping you “see the good!” in your child.
-Remember our faith heroes who failed their way through God’s mission but God didn’t give up on them.
+Remember throughout the Bible we have examples of faith heroes who failed their way through God’s mission but God didn’t give up on them.

 If they are younger you want to keep your response short.
 Wow, son, I can tell you have a good memory with how you could keep those lies straight.
-I would love for you to use that great memory of yours to memorize scripture or math facts.
+I would love for you to use that great memory of yours to memorize scripture.

 When you start seeing the God-given gifts you’re able to speak life into their hearts.

 As you go about your day ask yourself are my expectations reasonable for their age and stage of life?
 Here are a few things to remember as you

 - Remember our kids are immature.